neos/neos-ui/README.md

 ##### Debugging integration tests

-* View the recording via saucelabs.
+* View the recording via Sauce Labs.
 You can find the url in the beginning of the test output.
-* Observe exceptions and logs in build artifacts.
+* Observe Flow exceptions and logs in build artifacts.
-* You can trigger a SSH enabled build via the circle ci interface and then login.
+* You can trigger a SSH enabled build via the CircleCI interface and then login.

 #### Releasing